master-elise/fpga_tools/README.md

 **WARNING**: yosys/nextpnr-xilinx seem to have version conflict issues.
 The installation sequence below is using the lates ``master`` branch of all repositories, possibly mixing with binary distribution version, leading to too many combinations to sort out.
-Maybe safer is the ``openxc7_build_install.sh`` script which makes sure to checkout know functional versions of each tool.
+Maybe safer is the ``openxc7_build_install.sh`` script which makes sure to checkout known functional versions of each tool.

 ## yosys: